1 Corinthians 11:14-15

 Although we can be sure that he meant it the way he wrote it, this statement must have been derived from his observation that any organization is alive because of its members and dead without them.

-Paul's command that women aren't allowed to have authority (1 Tim 2:12) or even speak in church (1 Cor 14:34) has through the ages caused the silence of many bright theologians, simply because they were female.
+Paul's command that women aren't allowed to have authority (1 Timothy 2:12) or even speak in church (1 Corinthians 14:34) has through the ages caused the silence of many bright theologians, simply because they were female.
 But, even though he meant what he wrote, this statement may in fact have originated in his objection against polarization and clique formation within the Body of Christ.

 Where did Mrs. Cain come from?